 Net emissions reductions in 2030 are influenced by changes in population and the carbon intensity of the electrical grids (5.6 million tonne reduction) as well as the proposed CaGBC emissions reduction activities (6.6 million tonnes).

-The CaGBC (www.cagbc.org) is the leading national organization dedicated to advancing green building and sustainable community development practices.
+The CaGBC (portal.cagbc.org) is the leading national organization dedicated to advancing green building and sustainable community development practices.
 As the voice of green building in Canada, we work closely with our national and chapter members in an effort to make every building greener.
 The CaGBC reduces environmental impacts from the built environment through project certification, advocacy and research, and has helped meet the demand for skilled workers by providing green building education to over 30,000 professionals across the country since 2002.
 CaGBC is the license holder of the LEED® green building rating system in Canada and developed the country’s first Zero Carbon Building Standard this year, supports the WELL™ Building Standard and GRESB in Canada, and oversees the Canada Coalition for Green Schools.
 We are also a member of the World Green Building Council supporting international efforts to reduce environmental impacts from the built environment.

 WSP (TSX: WSP) is one of the world’s leading engineering professional services consulting firms.
 We provide services to transform the built environment and restore the natural environment.
 Our expertise ranges from environmental remediation to urban planning, from engineering iconic buildings to designing sustainable transport networks, and from developing the energy sources of the future to creating innovations that reduce environmental impact.
 We have over 37,000 talented people, including 7,500 in Canada, in more than 500 offices across 40 countries. www.wsp.com